-For 40 years I’ve been making films that explore consciousness and encourage progressive change.
-While I was in college in the early 70s I joined the Santa Cruz Women’s Media Collective.
-We produced a series ofcable TV programs by and about women’s issues.
-I was one of the first women in America to be a camera assistant and documentary cinematographer.
+For 40 years ( on and off) I’ve been making films that explore consciousness and encourage progressive change.
+While in college in the early 70s I joined the Santa Cruz Women’s Media Collective.
+We produced a series of cable TV programs by and about women’s issues.
+I was one of the first women in North America to be a camera assistant and documentary cinematographer.

-I subsequently directed and produced a short, humorous, personalfilm called Lost Love (1982).
+I subsequently directed and produced a short, humorous, personal film called Lost Love (1982).
 In 1986, I produced a 90-minute documentary about the Great Peace March for Global Nuclear Disarmament, a nine-month cross-country journey of roughly 500 dedicated souls.
-The film was entitled Just One Step.
-That project led to me making a film of the first Soviet-American Peace March the following summer, marriage to the talented cameraman Edis Jurcys, and raising a family together with him.
-Along the way, I also became a cranio-sacral biodynamic healer.
+The film, Just One Step: The Great Peace March, led to me making a film of the first Soviet-American Peace March, marriage to the talented cameraman Edis Jurcys, and us raising a family together.
+Along the way, I became a cranio-sacral biodynamic healer.

-In the early 2000s, I co-created the website Holy Rascals, which features short videos that communicate both the perennial wisdom of spiritual elders and the cutting-edge teachings of emerging paradigms of independent spirituality (transcending theology and religion).
+In the early 2000s, I co-created Holy Rascals, a project that generated short videos about the perennial wisdom of spiritual elders and the cutting-edge teachings of emerging paradigms of independent spirituality (transcending theology and religion).

 Todd Dayton –

 Editor and co-writer is a San Francisco-based filmmaker whose award-winning work has aired on HBO, Showtime, PBS, MSNBC, Bravo, and many other networks.
 He has produced both independent and television documentaries, garnering awards from film festivals and broadcast recognition from the CINE Masters’ Series and the Chris Awards.
 He received a master’s degree from the UC Berkeley Graduate School of Journalism.